1. The Desktop Pick and places Machine

 Thus, they need to be shielded from slippage.
 You will use a bit of silicone pad that’s shown in the photographs below.

 It enables to replacement of the silicone pad on the nozzles in the method that the silicone pad is underneath the rotary axis.

 Also, you will paint the lower part of the nozzles that are used for component alignment.

 Lastly, the nozzle holder can have 3 nozzles at the most, then the machine can exchange the nozzles automatically.

 Then, the next step is to focus on the camera part.
-The cameras equipped in a DIY pick and place machine including two units and they are also called USB cameras.
+The cameras are equipped with a DIY pick and place machine including two units and they are also called USB cameras.